ebaauw/homebridge-hue/README.md

 ## Troubleshooting
 If you run into issues, please run homebridge with only the homebridge-hue plugin enabled in `config.sys`.
 This way, you can determine whether the issue is related to the homebridge-hue plugin itself, or to the interaction of multiple homebridge plugins in your setup.
 Note that disabling the other plugins from your existing homebridge setup will remove their accessories from HomeKit.
 You will need to re-assign these accessories to any HomeKit rooms, groups, scenes, and rules after re-enabling their plugins.
 Alternatively, you can start a different instance of homebridge just for homebridge-hue, on a different system, or from a different directory (specified by the `-U` flag).
 Make sure to use a different homebridge `name`, `username`, and (if running on the same system) `port` in the `config.sys` for each instance.

 The homebridge-hue plugin outputs an info message for each HomeKit characteristic value it sets and for each HomeKit characteristic value change notification it receives.
 When homebridge is started with `-D`, homebridge-hue outputs a debug message for each request it makes to the Hue bridge and for each Hue bridge state change it detects.
-To capture these messages into a logfile, start homebridge as `homebridge -D > logfile`.
+To capture these messages into a logfile, start homebridge as `homebridge -D > logfile 2>&1`.

 To aid troubleshooting, homebridge-hue dumps the full bridge state into a json file, when `Identify` is selected on the bridge accessory.
 Bridge ID, mac address, ip address, and usernames are masked.
 The file is created in the current directory where homebridge is running, and is named after the bridge.
 Note that the iOS 10 [Home](http://www.apple.com/ios/home/) app does not support `Identify`, so you need another HomeKit app for that (see **Caveats** below).